johnhshapiro/DatabaseProjects/README.md

 This homework includes examples of MongoDB queries that would be used with the included data set (companies.json)

 ## Dataset Analysis: Neo4j
-This project loads a dataset of genetically connected diseases into Neo4j and demonstrates how data can be exported, parsed, grouped, and labelled in order to visualize data and create hypotheses.
+This project loads a dataset ([found here](https://github.com/MIBlab-MUN/vertex-centrality-DILW)) of genetically connected diseases into Neo4j and demonstrates how data can be exported, parsed, grouped, and labelled in order to visualize data and create hypotheses.
 A Python script is used to create a parse, group, and label data and output a cypher that can be used to enter the grouped communities into Neo4j.
 For this project, a text file with a hypothesis about one of the communities (selected by the student) was required as a deliverable.
 I have included my hypothesis to show how Neo4j community data can be applied.